KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-TakeAndDrive by sejka](https://github.com/sejka/MMM-TakeAndDrive)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-TakeAndDrive.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-TautulliActivity by derekn](https://github.com/derekn/MMM-TautulliActivity)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'MagicMirror2' in file `MMM-TautulliActivity.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-teamspeak3 by Thlb](https://github.com/Thlb/MMM-teamspeak3)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-teamspeak3.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-TelegramCommands by doctorfree](https://github.com/doctorfree/MMM-TelegramCommands)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `config-commands.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `config-simple.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-temp-ds18b20 by Thlb](https://github.com/Thlb/MMM-temp-ds18b20)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-temp-ds18b20.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Temperature by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-Temperature)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-Temperature.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.